Nebraska volleyball stadium event sets women’s world attendance record

 The university took aim at the record last spring when it announced it would hold a daylong celebration of a sport that enjoys immense popularity in this state of fewer than 2 million.

+“We took a chance by playing in Memorial Stadium, and to go for the record and break it. … I don’t think anybody could have envisioned that when this whole thing started,” Nebraska coach John Cook said.
+“It feels like a great accomplishment for this sport called volleyball played by women.
+It’s a state treasure.
+We proved it.”

-The event began with an exhibition between in-state Division II powers Nebraska-Kearney and Wayne State and was followed by the Huskers’ regular-season match.
-Country artist Scotty McCreery was to perform afterward.
+The event began with an exhibition between in-state Division II powers Nebraska-Kearney and Wayne State and was followed by the Huskers’ three-set sweep of Omaha in a regular-season match.
+Country artist Scotty McCreery performed afterward.

 The previous attendance record was 91,648, set during a Champions League soccer match when Barcelona defeated Real Madrid 5-2 at the Camp Nou Stadium in 2022.

-Fans in red and white started their tailgate parties outside the stadium hours before first serve of an exhibition Wayne State won in three sets over Nebraska-Kearney.
+Fans in red and white started their tailgate parties outside the stadium hours before first serve of an exhibition Wayne State won in three sets.
 The stadium was one-quarter full at the start of that match and gradually filled to capacity as players for Omaha and Nebraska were warming up.

-Conditions were near perfect: 83 degrees, clear skies and a south wind listed at 4 mph at court level with gusts.
+Conditions were 83 degrees, clear skies and a south wind listed at 4-mph at court level with gusts that sometimes moved the ball in unpredictable ways.

 Though 91,648 was widely acknowledged as the women’s sports attendance record, at least one match at the unofficial 1971 Women’s World Cup in Mexico City reportedly drew 110,000 people.